-Mesh coils can be made from stainless steel or kanthal (the material used for the Cleito mesh coils) – you can read more about these materials in our guide to coils.
+Mesh coils can be made from stainless steel or kanthal (the material used for Cleito mesh coils) You can read more about these materials in our

-- A faster ramp up time (the time which it takes your coil to heat up).
+- A faster ramp up time (the time it takes your coil to heat up).

-- A more consistent vape, due to the more even heat distribution.
+- A more consistent vape, due to more even heat distribution.

 - Taste: Some vapers have reported better flavour production from mesh coils than from regular coils.

-- Power requirements: Needs less power to reach optimum performance
+- Power requirements: Mesh needs less power to reach optimum performance.

 - Mesh coils are often cross compatible with existing tanks, meaning you can try mesh without getting a whole new tank.